seanslma/maki/Python/Conda/Docker.md

 conda remove --name my-app-0.1.0 --all --yes
 ```
 ### copy local conda package folder to under the project folder
-Note that the local path in `conda.env` must be updated.
+Note that the local path of the conda package in `conda.env` must be updated based on the dockerfile content.
 ```sh
 cp -r ../conda-build .build/conda
 ```